John C. Watson (admiral): Biography

 In 1898 he became a veteran companion of the Military Order of Foreign Wars.

-Promoted to rear admiral in 1899, he served as Commander in Chief, Asiatic Fleet, from 20 June 1899 into 1900 before returning to the United States to serve as President of the Naval Examining Board.
+Promoted to rear admiral in 1899, Watson served as Commander in Chief, Asiatic Fleet, from 20 June 1899 to 18 April 1900, when he was succeeded by Rear Admiral George C. Remey at Yokohama, Japan.
+He returned to the United States aboard Baltimore (Cruiser No. 3) by way of the Suez Canal and Mediterranean Sea to serve as President of the Naval Examining Board.
 Watson represented the United States at the coronation of King Edward VII of the United Kingdom in 1902.

-Placed on the retired list in 1904, Rear Admiral Watson lived in retirement with his wife Elizabeth Anderson, with whom he had three boys, until he died at Washington, D.C., on 14 December 1923.
+Placed on the retired list in 1904, Rear Admiral Watson lived in retirement with his wife Elizabeth Anderson Thornton, with whom he had three boys, until he died at Washington, D.C., on 14 December 1923.
+He was interred at Arlington National Cemetery beside his wife, who had died the previous year.